CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

 ## Lab Objectives

 In this lab, you will perform:
-- Task 1: Create a project in Azure AI Foundry portal
+- Task 1: Create a project in the Azure AI Foundry portal
 - Task 2: Generate captions for an image
 - Task 3: Tagging images
 - Task 4: Object detection